- Skoyles, J. R. (1999). Human evolution expanded brains to increase expertise capacity, not IQ. Psycoloquy, 10(002). Chicago

 Muscle size increases causes problems.
 Thus, whatever selected for increased muscle size must have offered compensating benefits.
 People can have below average size muscles yet exhibit normal fighting ability.
 Thus, the compensating benefit offered by large muscles is unlikely to be fighting ability.
 Why should evolution have increased muscle size with its associated problems for something smaller sized muscles could have without increase?

 See the issue?
 This argument works for any imperfect physical underpinning of a trait, which is to say, basically all of them.
 Longer legs didn’t evolve for running well for some people with short legs run well.
-Bigger/stronger hears didn’t evolve for better cardio, because some people smaller/weaker hearts have good cardio.
+Bigger/stronger hearts didn’t evolve for better cardio, because some people smaller/weaker hearts have good cardio.
 Longer arms didn’t evolve for fighting because some short armed people fight well.
 Darker skin didn’t evolve as a protection against sun exposure for some relative light skinned people don’t get skin cancer or sunburns.
 Larger eyes didn’t evolve for seeing better for some people with smaller eyes see well.
 Bigger ears… Bigger noses… Stronger hands… …